uohzxela/clean-code-ruby/README.md

 etc.)."
 That's an even scarier definition.

-The best explanation for this is if you have a parent class and a child class, then the base class and child class can be used interchangeably without getting incorrect results.
+The best explanation for this is if you have a parent class and a child class, then the base class can always be replaced by the child class without getting incorrect results.
 This might still be confusing, so let's take a look at the classic Square-Rectangle example.
 Mathematically, a square is a rectangle, but if you model it using the "is-a" relationship via inheritance, you quickly